AlistairCurd/ExtractEvents/README.md

 ## Platform

-It may only work on Windows, currently (developed on Windows 10).
+May only work on Windows, currently (developed on Windows 10).

 ## Installation